smurfix/MudPyC/README.rst

 There are a couple of optimizations to be had:

-* if "httpGET" is available, we use that instead of an empty PUSH.
+* if "httpGET" is available, we use that instead of an almost-empty PUSH.

 * if the platform supports Unix FIFO nodes in the file system, we use that for sending to Python, as that's faster and less expensive than a HTTP request per message.

+* if not, and for sending to Mudlet, we collect multiple messages per request.
+There's no additional delay.

-The only required parameter on the Mudlet side is the port number.
+The only required parameter on the Mudlet side is the TCP port number.

+Data storage is done in part via Mudlet's map.
+The code attaches to your existing map.
+The other part is a SQL database, using sqlalchemy. sqlite should be OK, though the author prefers MariaDB/mysql.

 Errors / exceptions are generally propagated to the caller.